oliolioli/gps-data-tracking/README.md

 # gps-data-tracking
-Deal with GPS trajectories, measure and conver them.
+Deal with GPS trajectories, measure and convert them.